ror-community/ror-site/content/blog/2023-06-04-europepmc-case-study.md

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

 We ask for ORCIDs as well.
 They are relatively well used, I think.
-Actually one of our funders mandates ORCIDs.
+At least one of our funders mandates ORCIDs for their funded researchers.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 It makes more sense to me to mandate ORCIDs, because it's really not that difficult for an individual to just go sign up for one, whereas because ROR is curated, you're reliant on somebody else to create that for you.

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

 Yes.
 It would be nice if all the funders were providing this data to us at the point the grant enters our system.
-Then we'd never have to do anything, actually.
+Then we'd never have to do this process.
 We'd just take those ROR IDs and add them to the system.
-But that's not practical, so this was kind of like a jump starting.
-I think we went from something like 10% of institutions having a ROR ID, because a funder had supplied us with lots of ROR IDs, then this took us to about 80%, as just a one-off exercise, picking the most popular institutions and working our way down.
-But that was a nice, nice boost.
+But that's not practical, so this was kind of a jump start.
+We went from around 10% of institutions in our dataset having a ROR ID, to about 80%.
+That’s a nice boost.

 **And as I mentioned, we can disseminate these ROR IDs, because we've added them to our own API.
 When you look at a grant record programmatically, you'll see the ROR ID as part of that API response.
 And as you've mentioned in your talks, they go into the Wellcome grant DOI metadata as well, so that's another nice way of making this available to others.
 I'm a data scientist, so I love that.
 The more data the better.
 It's great to have that kind of information so that people like me can come along afterwards and do some cool stuff that you wouldn't be able to do otherwise, or that would certainly be a lot more arduous when you have to sift through eight different variations of "the University of Cambridge" and somehow figure out that those are all the same.**

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 And do that for 4,000 institutions.

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

 It's a punishing task for everyone to do that themselves.
 It makes much more sense for an organization to take responsibility for doing that, and then you can share those results with everyone.
 So that's the grants integration.
-That's quite different from the publications one, but the publications one is ultimately where we want to be, because that's the main currency at EuropePMC, is those journal articles and preprints and other associated literature.
+That's quite different from the publications one, but the latter is ultimately where we want to be, because that's the main data at Europe PMC – journal articles and preprints and other associated literature.
 I'm just really hoping that although maybe publishers don't benefit hugely from putting ROR IDs in their journal workflows, it is extremely useful for everyone else who comes afterwards, including our team, but also for funders, for instance, it would be immensely useful.
 I know there are a few publishers already doing this.
 I think eLife and Hindawi at least.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French